yandex/odyssey/INTERNALS.md

 #### Pooler

-Start router, periodic and console subsystems.
+Start router, cron and console subsystems.

 Create listen server one for each resolved address.
 Each listen server runs inside own coroutine.
 Server coroutine mostly waits on `machine_accept()`.